pchryss/DraftKnight/README.md

   <img src="images/4_design.png" alt="Search Design" height="200"/>
   <img src="images/4_search.jpeg" alt="Search Implementation" height="200"/>
 </div>

+### July 2, 2025
+Created a web scraping script that scrapes some fantasy data from the internet.
+After cleaning the data a little bit, I now have a database of every NFL players best fantasy season with each team they played for since 2000

 ### June 23, 2025
 Began development!
 Development went pretty slow as it was my first time working with Swift / mobile development, but I was able to implement the three screens I had designed.